zitadel/zitadel/docs/docs/guides/integrate/logout.md

 ## Scenarios

-1. Logout all users from current user-agent/browser (current implementation of ZITADEL end_session_endpoint)
+1. Logout all users from the current user-agent/browser (current implementation of ZITADEL end_session_endpoint)
-2. Logout my user from current user-agent/browser
+2. Logout my user from the current user-agent/browser
-3. Logout my user from all devices
+3. Logout my user from the all devices

 ## Logout in ZITADEL